-Figure 1 reports the marginal means (MM) and the uniform average marginal components effects (uAMCE; hereafter AMCE in shortly) of probability which respondents choose to get vaccinated, when three options were provided.
-The vertical lines are random probability to be chosen when three options (.33 in MM), and no causal effects (0 in AMCE).
-Points represent the estimate, and whiskers indicate the 95% confidence intervals.
-The farer those are from the vertical line, the more statistically confident the result is.
+Figure 1 shows the marginal means (MM) and the uniform average marginal components effects (uAMCE; hereafter referred to as AMCE) of the probability that respondents would choose to have the vaccination, when three options were provided.
+The vertical lines show the random probability of choosing one of the three options (.33 in MM) and no causal effects (0 in AMCE).
+The points represent the estimate, and the whiskers indicate the 95% confidence intervals.
+The further those are from the vertical line, the more statistically confident the result is.

-In the upper panels, MMs show that vaccines with 95% or 70% efficacy and vaccines with 1 in 100,000 harmful adverse reaction are likely to be chosen.
-Estimating AMCEs, the probabilities of vaccines with 95% or 70% efficacy and vaccines with 1 in 100,000 harmful adverse reaction got vaccinated are higher over 10 percentages than the baselines.
-Respondents prefer a COVID-19 vaccine with more scientifically credible characteristics, supporting H1.
+In the upper panels of Figure 1, the MMs show that the vaccines likely to be chosen are those with 95% or 70% efficacy and that have 1 in 100,000 harmful adverse reactions.
+Looking at the AMCEs, the probabilities of vaccines with 95% or 70% efficacy and vaccines with 1 in 100,000 harmful adverse reaction to be accepted are over 10 percent higher than the baselines.
+Therefore, respondents would prefer a COVID-19 vaccine that possesses scientifically credible characteristics, which supports H1.

-In the middle panels, Country of Production has the largest variance in MMs between levels within all attributes.
-Vaccines manufactured in Japan are the most likely to be chosen (51.1%), while vaccines produced in China are the least likely to be chosen (14.8%).
-Vaccination Coverage also affects the probability to be chosen, vaccines covering 50% of national residents are more likely to be chosen, while vaccines covering only 20% of national residents are less likely to be chosen.
-Reviewing AMCEs, those have causal effects.
-Other attributes have no causal effects, though several MMs are statistically significant.
-In sum, respondents prefer a COVID-19 vaccine with certain heuristics reducing scientific uncertainty, supporting H2 partially.
+In the middle panels, Country of Production has the largest variance in MMs between levels among all attributes.
+Respondents were most likely to choose vaccines manufactured in Japan (51.1%) and least likely to choose vaccines produced in China (14.8%).
+Vaccination Coverage also affects the probability of a vaccine being chosen; vaccines covering 50% of the country’s residents were more likely to be chosen, while vaccines that cover just 20% of the country’s residents were less likely to be chosen.
+Reviewing the AMCEs, these attributes are shown to have causal effects.
+Other attributes had no causal effects, although several MMs were statistically significant.
+In sum, respondents preferred a COVID-19 vaccine associated with certain heuristics that reduced scientific uncertainty, partially supporting H2.

-In the bottom panels, it is evident that Compensation for Injury has a positive effect.
-AMCEs report that vaccines with compensation for injury are 8.8% more likely to be chosen than those without compensation.
-Expense per Dose also affects the probability.
-Vaccines without any financial support are less likely to be chosen.
-It has causal effects shown as AMCEs.
-Interestingly, although MMs of Dose Required, Reservation, and Price per Dose are significant statistically, they have no or little causal effects.
-Respondents prefer a COVID-19 vaccine with less cost, as far as it functions as heuristics reducing scientific uncertainty.
-These results support H3 partially.
+In the lower panels of Figure 1, it can be seen that Compensation for Injury has a positive effect.
+The AMCEs suggest that vaccines that include compensation for injury are 8.8% more likely to be chosen than those that lack compensation for injury.
+Expense per Dose also affects the probability of a vaccine being chosen.
+Vaccines that come with no financial support are less likely to be chosen.
+This had causal effects reflected in the AMCEs.
+Interestingly, although the MMs of Dose Required, Reservation, and Price per Dose were statistically significant, they had little or no causal effects.
+Respondents preferred a lower-cost COVID-19 vaccine, in as much as it was a heuristic factor reducing scientific uncertainty.
+These results partially support H3.

-While the results in Figure 1, choices from two vaccines show different results in three ways (Appendix D).
-First, the effects of Country of Origin and Vaccination Coverage are not observed.
-Second, instead, Approval Date and Recommendation have some causal effects.
-Third, regarding Expense per Dose, full financial support without transaction cost has the strongest effect within all attributes.
-The AMCE shows that it causes 17.2 percentages higher to be chosen.
+Notwithstanding the results in Figure 1, analysis of the data collected from the two-option choice question (excluding the “neither vaccine” option) shows results that differ in three ways (Appendix D).
+First, the effects of Country of Origin and Vaccination Coverage were not observed.
+Second, Approval Date and Recommendation had some causal effects.
+Third, regarding Expense per Dose, full financial support without any transaction costs had the strongest effect of all attributes.
+The AMCE showed that it resulted in a vaccine being 17.2% more likely to be chosen.

 Figure 1 here

-4.2 Conditional effects by individual & group influences
+4.2 Conditional effects by individual and group factors

-We turn to analyzing the differences in MMs for subgroups to test H4-7.
+We next turn to analyzing the differences in MMs for the subgroups, to test H4–7.